kyriemao/kyriemao.github.io/_pages/about.md

 News
 ======

-[Oct., 2022] We have a paper accepted by EMNLP 2022 main conference, thanks to all co-authors!
+[Oct., 2022] We have a paper accepted by EMNLP 2022, thanks to all co-authors!

 [Apr., 2022] We have a paper accepted by SIGIR 2022, thanks to all co-authors!